Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 ### Install Simplicity Studio

 To get started, install [Simplicity Studio](https://www.silabs.com/products/development-tools/software/simplicity-studio).
-MacOS v.4.2 is currently supported.
+These instructions are based on on MacOS with v.4.2 of Simplicity Studio.

-Plug in your board when launching for the first time so that Simplicity Studio will update with the correct SDKs.
+Plug in your board when launching for the first time so that Simplicity Studio updates with the correct SDKs.
 Install 32 bit MCU, Flex and Bluetooth.

 As of this writing, the current versions are:

+	Gecko SDK Suite - 2.2.2
-	32-bit MCU SDK - 5.3.5.0
+	32-bit MCU SDK - 5.4.0.0
-	Flex SDK - 2.1.0.0
+	Flex SDK - 2.2.2.1
-	Bluetooth SDK - 2.7.0.0
+	Bluetooth SDK - 2.8.1.0

-> If the SDK version changes, or you wish to use a specific SDK version, you can change the **SDK_BASE** build define in $MODDABLE/tools/mcconfig/gecko/make.*subplatform*.mk.
+> If the SDK version changes, or you wish to use a specific SDK version, change the **SDK_BASE** build define in $MODDABLE/tools/mcconfig/gecko/make.*subplatform*.mk.

 #### Create a new Simplicity Studio Project